 New responsibilities as a manager of a Cluster of Excellence

 There are two more aspects I’d like to stress, mainly since they were quite new to me after my previous jobs in science management.
 The first (and probably most important) one is team management – I am in the extremely grateful situation to have an amazing team in our ML4Q office(s).
 We all have our dedicated tasks, but we very much work together as a unit.
 Of course, this means that I spend a significant amount of my working hours coordinating the team, which, in the beginning, took some getting used to: From my previous science management experiences (in notoriously understaffed projects, and more often than not with several jobs in parallel), I was quite used to “doing everything myself” (and often in a rushed way, struggling to hit deadlines and keep everything running).
-Now, while my job feels less “hands-on” and more coordinative than before, it is rewarding to see that finally,
+Now, while my job feels less “hands-on” and more coordinative than before, it is rewarding to see that finally, there is sufficient capacity to also handle topics that were previously often neglected “properly” and in a way that feels fitting for a project of the visibility and scope of ML4Q.
+This blog is a good example – it obviously would not have manifested without a dedicated person in charge of ML4Q’s outreach program, who invests the time and effort to gather a group of editors (and occasionally nudge people who, say, promise to write an article on science management, but then forget about it and don’t deliver for months.

 Acquiring new capabilities in strategic management

-The second aspect is of a more strategic nature: Compared to other funding lines, , which is of particular importance in our fast-moving field of quantum science and technologies, with its ever-growing network of alliances, international collaborations, and high-impact initiatives on a German and European level (and beyond).
+The second aspect is of a more strategic nature: Compared to other funding lines, clusters are very flexible* , which is of particular importance in our fast-moving field of quantum science and technologies, with its ever-growing network of alliances, international collaborations, and high-impact initiatives on a German and European level (and beyond).
 In order to stay on top of this cavalcade of developments, we have recently established the ML4Q Strategy Board.
 Being involved (in a coordinating manner) in such high-level strategic processes (and often witnessing political developments more up close than usual) is a rather new aspect of my job, and extremely exciting!

 So my work life has changed a lot more since the start of ML4Q than I anticipated, which is very enriching and makes me feel grateful to work in such a vibrant environment.
 I’m not sure whether those readers who started from “But what is it that you actually do?” now feel more or less confused than before – please feel free to send me feedback in case you would like to read more about this topic!